The MillenniumTNG Project: Semi-analytic galaxy formation models on the past lightcone: Galaxies on the lightcones

+Note that both these simulations include massive neutrinos with a summed mass of 100meV, while the simulations analysed elsewhere in this paper have zero neutrino masses and a slightly different cosmology.
+These differences also impact structure on large scales, as we demonstrate by including in Figure~\ref{fig:xxl} the estimate of $w_{\rm p}(r_{\rm p})$ for the MTNG740 simulations which we discussed previously.
+This lies significantly above the estimate for MTNG630 on scales exceeding $50\,{\rm Mpc}$.
+As expected, the inclusion of non-zero neutrino mass significantly affects the predicted shape of the galaxy correlation functions.
+While all three models in this plot show a BAO feature at the same spatial scale, there are systematic differences in correlation amplitude on these large scales.
+In forthcoming work, we will study the impact of neutrinos on the clustering signal in substantially more detail, and will also complement the MTNG3000 run shown here with a corresponding B-realisation.

-Figs.~\ref{fig:twoPoint} and \ref{fig:twoPoint_zoom} show that while averaging our two realisations allows us to reduce random fluctuations in our clustering measurements substantially for individual snapshots, it is effective only on intermediate scales (from a few to a few tens of Mpc) in our all-sky lightcones.
-For the latter the large effective volume, corresponding to averaging over many line-of-sight directions through the simulation box, substantially reduces fluctuations, allowing systematic effects due to sample boundaries and the total number of long-wavelength modes to become dominant.
-These will need to be understood and analysed carefully when interpreting real surveys.
+Taken together, Figs.~\ref{fig:twoPoint}, \ref{fig:twoPoint_zoom} and \ref{fig:xxl} show that while averaging our two realisations allows us to substantially reduce random fluctuations in our clustering measurements for individual snapshots, it is effective only on intermediate scales (up to few tens of Mpc) in our all-sky lightcones.
+For the latter, the large effective volume, corresponding to averaging over many line-of-sight directions through the simulation box, substantially reduces fluctuations.
+However, this cannot prevent significant systematic effects due to the finite box size and limited total number of long-wavelength modes.
+These must be understood and analysed carefully when interpreting real surveys.